-DEVELOPMENT STANDARDS CSC ZONE Minimum FAR 1.0 [1], Except that the Zoning Board of Adjustment may determine through review of a use subject to approval of a Special Use Permit Use that such a proposed use and design is compatible in character with its surrounding and is exempt from meeting minimum FAR and minimum height.
+DEVELOPMENT STANDARDS CSC ZONE Minimum FAR 1.0 [1], Except that the Zoning Board of Adjustment may determine through review of a use subject to approval of a Special Use Permit Use that such a proposed use and design is compatible in character with its surrounding and is exempt from meeting minimum FAR and minimum height. incigitt.
 Minimum Lot Area No minimum, except for mixed uses, which shall provide 250 sf of lot area for each dwelling unit Minimum Lot Frontage No minimum, except for mixed uses, which shall provide 25 ft.
-Minimum Building Setbacks: Front Lot Line 0 Side Lot Line 0 10 ft.
-Rear Lot Line Lot Line Abutting a Residentially Zoned Lot 10 ft.
-Minimum Landscaped Area No minimum Landscaping in Setbacks Abutting an R Zoned 5 ft. @ L3.
-See Section 29.403 Lot Maximum Building Coverage 100% Openings between buildings In order to provide access for vehicles and/or utilities to the interior of the block, there shall be a twenty foot wide opening between buildings, at the approximate mid-point of each face of each block.
+Minimum Building Setbacks: Front Lot Line 0 Side Lot Line Rear Lot Line 0 10 ft.
+Lot Line Abutting a Residentially Zoned Lot 10 ft.
+Minimum Landscaped Area No minimum Landscaping in Setbacks Abutting an R Zoned Lot 5 ft. @ L3.
+See Section 29.403 Maximum Building Coverage 100% Openings between buildings In order to provide access for vehicles and/or utilities to the interior of the block, there shall be a twenty foot wide opening between buildings, at the approximate mid-point of each face of each block.
 In addition to this mid-block areaway or drive, any lot without other means of access from a public street or alley may have one driveway from the street of up to 20-ft in width.
 Minimum Height 25 feet [1], Except that the Zoning Board of Adjustment may determine through review of a use subject to approval of a Special Use Permit Use that such a proposed use and design is compatible in character with its surrounding and is exempt from meeting minimum FAR and minimum height.
-Maximum height in portions of CSC bounded 115 feet by: Lincoln Way Stanton Avenue Hunt Street Hayward Avenue Maximum height within fifteen (15) feet of the 30 feet, except buildings of three stories height or fewer with frontage right-of-way lines of: on Lincoln Way and without residential use Lincoln Way from Hayward Avenue to Stanton Avenue Welch Avenue from Lincoln Way to Chamberlain Street 75 frat Maximum Height in all other locations 75 feet.
-Parking Allowed Between Buildings and Streets No Windows More than 50% of the area of primary or secondary façade between the ground line and the second floor line shall be windows that allow views into the interior space or be a display window.
-Building Materials Clay brick shall comprise more of the exterior wall surface of the building than any other material.
+Maximum height in portions of CSC bounded 115 feet by: Lincoln Way Stanton Avenue Hunt Street Hayward Avenue Maximum height within fifteen (15) feet of the right-of-way lines of: on Lincoln Way and without residential use Lincoln Way from Hayward Avenue to Stanton Avenue Welch Avenue from Lincoln Way to Chamberlain Street Maximum Height in all other locations 75 feet.
+Parking Allowed Between Buildings and No Streets Windows Man then 500/ after and aftering the first state of the s Windows More than 50% of the area of primary or secondary façade between the ground line and the second floor line shall be windows that allow views into the interior space or be a display window.
+Building Materials Clay brick shall comprise more of the exterior wall surface of the C building than any other material.
 Exterior surface does not include windows or doors or their trim.
-This requirement does not apply to Entrance additions to buildings which do not have brick as an exterior material.
-Entrance Balconies There shall be at least one functional pedestrian entrance facing a street.
-There shall be no exterior balconies above the third floor.
-Daiconles There shall be no exterior balcomes above the third floor.

-Site materials No rocks, brick fragments or other hard, loose material over 3⁄4-inch in size shall be used.

-Drive-Through Facilities Permitted Yes

-Outdoor Display Permitted Yes, See Section 29.405
+This requirement does not apply to additions to buildings which do not have brick as an exterior material.
+Entrance There shall be at least one functional pedestrian entrance facing a street.
+Balconies Site materials There shall be no exterior balconies above the third floor.
+No rocks, brick fragments or other hard, loose material over 3⁄4-inch in She materials No focks, brick fragments of other hard, loose material over / 4 -inch in size shall be used.
+Drive-Through Facilities Permitted Yes Outdoor Display Permitted Yes, See Section 29.405

-Outdoor Storage Permitted No

-Trucks and Equipment Permitted Yes